Muskan1334/Tomato-Leaf-Doctor/README.md

 **Team Name:** HallTech
 **Team Leader:** Muskan Burnwal

-This project was developed as part of an academic initiative to demonstrate the practical use of Google AI tools for solving real-world agricultural problems.
+This project was developed as part of an academic initiative to demonstrate the practical use of Google AI tools for solving real-world agricultural problems